 % git diff 1.0.0..1.1.0 -- expected_output/AnnArbor_sub16960/segstats.json ...
 "Left-Amygdala": [ - 619, - 742.80002951622009 + 608, + 729.60002899169922 ],

-There is a growing number of online services providing continuous integration (CI) services.
-Although the free tier is unlikely to provide you with sufficient resources to carry out entire data analyses on your data, you are encouraged to use CIs.
-They can help verify your code’s reproducibility and correct execution, as well as the reproducibility of your results.
-CIs can be used on a set of unit-tests using “toy”/simulated data or on a subset of the real dataset.
+A growing number of online services provide continuous integration (CI) services.
+Although the free tier may not provide sufficient resources to carry out entire analyses on your data, we encourage using CIs.
+They help verify your code’s correct execution and the reproducibility of your results.
+CIs can be used to execute unit-tests on simulated data or a subset of the real data.
 For example, see simple workflow code for a very simple, re-executable neuroimaging publication.

 External teaching materials

-- A quick Travis CI Tutorial for Node.js developers (full: 20m) a good description of all needed steps to perform to enable Travis CI for your GitHub project.
-Although tuned for Node.js projects, the same principles apply to other platforms/languages.
+- A quick Travis CI Tutorial for Node.js developers (full: 20m) – a good description of all necessary steps to enable Travis CI for your GitHub project; although geared toward Node.js projects, the same principles apply to other platforms/languages

-- Travis CI Documentation (familiarize: 10m, canonical reference) ultimate documentation for Travis CI.
-Review sections of relevance to your language/platform.
+- Travis CI Documentation (familiarize: 10m, canonical reference) – documentation for Travis CI; review sections relevant to your language/platform

 External teaching materials

-- CircleCI 1.0 Documentation (familiarize: 10m, canonical reference) ultimate documentation for CircleCI.
-Review sections of relevance to your language/platform.
+- CircleCI 1.0 Documentation (familiarize: 10m, canonical reference) – documentation for CircleCI; review sections relevant to your language/platform

 External review materials

-- Continuous Integration in the Cloud: Comparing Travis, Circle and Codeship (review: 10m) Having acquainted with the basics of those two CI offerings, review the differences
+- Continuous Integration in the Cloud: Comparing Travis, Circle and Codeship (review: 10m) – having acquainted yourself with the basics of two CIs, review the differences

 - Side-by-side comparison of CI services: review 5m